EndPointCorp/end-point-blog/2013/05/17/adventures-with-using-ruby-20-and.html.md

 ### Ruby 2.0

 After reading Mike Farmer’s [blog post](/blog/2013/04/04/today-first-speaker-at-mwrc-is-one-and) about Ruby 2.0 and tons of other material about it on the Internet, I wanted to get a feeling of how faster & greater the new Ruby is.
 It’s always great also to stay up-to-date with latest technologies.
-It’s great for me as a developer, and more importantly - it’s great for our clients.
+It’s great for me as a developer, and more importantly—it’s great for our clients.

 ### Importance of libreadline in development with Ruby